Health Care Experience

 A minimum of 2,000 hours (accrued at the time of application submission) of health care experience in a position of responsibility is expected of all applicants.
 The 2,000 hours is the equivalent of one year of full time or a combination of many years of part time health care experience.
+Health care experience must be obtained with in the last 10 years to be considered.
+Experiences older than 10 years will not count towards the overall health care experience hours.
+The experience can be obtained through paid or volunteer positions and hours obtained as a student (for credit) or for certification cannot be counted toward the 2,000-hour minimum expectation.

 Types of health care experience